privacy-scaling-explorations/zkevm-specs/specs/virtual_state/begin_tx.md

 More particularly, for all transactions, we make sure that the account nonce is incremented by 1 if the tx is valid, and that the caller address is not null.
 We also verify that a transaction is set as invalid if and only if there is either not enough gas, the tx's nonce is not the same as caller's account previous nonce or the balance is insufficient.

-Depending whether the transaction is a Create, calls a precompile or calls an account with or without code, we do the following,
+Depending whether the transaction is a Create, calls a precompile or calls an account with or without code, the checks as well as the number of lookups vary.
-- isCreate = 1
-- calling Precompile
-- Call to account with empty code
-- Call to account with code

 ## Constraints